-When we are thinking of marijuana plants, buds, and getting high; we are thinking about the female cannabis plants.
+When we think of marijuana plants, buds, and getting high, we think about female cannabis plants.
 Male plants do not produce the compounds and chemicals to a large enough degree to cause a psychoactive reaction.
-That is not to say that male plants do not have them, it’s just that the work necessary to get high isn’t worth what you would get.
+That is not to say that male plants do not have them; it's just that the work necessary to get high isn't worth what you would get.

 The male plant is good for making hemp and perhaps making some extracts.
-Mostly though the female plant is responsible for the larger production of the chemicals which have a positive effect.
+The female plant is mostly responsible for the larger production of the chemicals which have a positive effect.